ProfessionalsJudie Ng Shortell

-- in its US$3.04 billion acquisition of Compania General de Electricidad S.A. from Naturgy Energy;
+- in its US$3.04 billion acquisition of Compania General de Electricidad S.A. from Naturgy Energy

-- in its US$2.23 billion acquisition of Chilquinta Energía S.A. from Sempra Energy;
+- in its US$2.23 billion acquisition of Chilquinta Energía S.A. from Sempra Energy

-- in its approximately A$5 billion simultaneous acquisitions of 19.9% of the stapled securities in SP Ausnet and 60% interest in SPI (Australia);
+- in its approximately A$5 billion simultaneous acquisitions of 19.9% of the stapled securities in SP Ausnet and 60% interest in SPI (Australia)

-- in its approximately A$500 million acquisition of 45.56% interest in ElectraNet;
+- in its approximately A$500 million acquisition of 45.56% interest in ElectraNet

-- Citi in the acquisition by a Citi-led consortium of a US$3.06 billion 85.6% stake in Guangdong Development Bank;
+- Citi in the acquisition by a Citi-led consortium of a US$3.06 billion 85.6% stake in Guangdong Development Bank

-Judie is recognized by Chambers Asia Pacific 2021 as a leading lawyer for private equity and Corporate/M&A in China, who is trusted by clients because “she’s responsive and meets our needs despite the fact that we're pretty demanding.”
-She is also recognized by The Legal 500 Asia Pacific as a leading lawyer for projects and energy, corporate and M&A, private equity in China, and Hong Kong/China-related inbound and outbound investments and IFLR1000 recognized Judie as Highly Regarded for Private Equity and M&A in China.
+Judie was named a “China IFLR1000 Women Leaders” by IFLR1000 in 2022.
+She is consistently recognized by Chambers & Partners, The Legal 500 and IFLR1000 as a leading and highly regarded lawyer for China-related private equity and Corporate/M&A work, including Chambers Greater China Region 2022 which notes Judie to be “creative, commercial and savvy in the local Chinese market context.
 Judie was named by China Business Law Journal’s “The A-List 2020: China’s Elite 100 Lawyers (Foreign Firms)”; and one of 2017’s Top 15 Female Lawyers in China by Asian Legal Business, a Thomson Reuters publication.
-She was recently named as one of six “Commended External Counsel of the Year, 2018” by In-House Community for China.
-In addition, Judie was nominated as a finalist for Dealmaker of the Year - International by Asian Legal Business China Law Awards in 2018.
+She was named as one of six “Commended External Counsel of the Year, 2018” by In-House Community for China.
+In addition, Judie was nominated as a finalist for Dealmaker of the Year - International by Asian Legal Business China Law Awards in 2020 and 2018.

 Judie is fluent in English, Mandarin and Cantonese.
 She is admitted to practice law in Hong Kong.